jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-03.md

 # CHAPTER 3: CHAMPIONSHIPS

 Saturday morning, April 26th, 7:03 AM.
-Ethan slipped out of the house carrying a backpack with two days of clothes, phone charger, and MIT financial aid documents he'd printed for obsessive review.
+Ethan slipped out of Jordan's apartment building carrying a backpack with two days of clothes, phone charger, and MIT financial aid documents he'd printed for obsessive review during sleepless hours.

-Jordan's car idled at the end of the driveway, headlights cutting through the gray dawn.
+Jordan's car—a ten-year-old Honda Civic with a dent in the passenger door and a "Michigan Engineering" sticker fading on the back window—idled at the curb, exhaust visible in the cool morning air.

 Ethan climbed into the passenger seat.
-"He's still asleep."

-"Good.
-Let's get gone before that changes."

-Jordan pulled away from the house, accelerating toward the highway.
-The neighborhood slid past, quiet suburban streets giving way to arterial roads, then the entrance to I-94 East.
+The car smelled like old coffee and the pine air freshener hanging from the rearview mirror.
+"Ready?"

+"Let's go before I change my mind," Jordan said, but he was smiling.

+They pulled away from the apartment complex, navigating empty morning streets toward the highway.
+The sunrise was just beginning, painting the eastern sky in shades of rose and gold.
+Spring in Michigan meant unpredictable weather—yesterday had been warm, today promised rain—but right now, everything felt possible.

-"Six hours," Jordan said.
-"We'll stop once for gas and food.
+"Six hours," Jordan said, merging onto I-94 East.
+"We'll stop once for gas and food in Michigan.
 Should be there by two."

 Ethan pulled out his phone.
-No messages yet from his father, but that would change once he woke and realized both sons were gone.
+No messages yet from his father, but that would change once Robert woke and realized both sons had left.
+He checked Signal—Sophia had sent a message at 6:30 AM: "team breakfast. so nervous i cant eat. cant believe today is happening"

+He typed back: "on the road. youre going to be amazing"

+"Six hours is so long"

+"itll go fast"

+"what if i lose"

+"you wont. but even if you do, youre a national semifinalist. thats incredible"

+"i want gold though"

+"i know. youre going to get it"

+Pause.
+Then: "thank you for coming. means everything"

+"wouldnt miss it"

+Ethan put his phone in the cup holder and watched Michigan slide past.
+Farmland, small towns, billboards advertising truck stops and Jesus.
+The highway was quiet this early on a Saturday, mostly long-haul truckers and a few other travelers with places to be.

 "You ready for the fallout?"
-Jordan asked.
+Jordan asked after they'd been driving for twenty minutes.

 "No. But I'm going anyway."

 "That's the spirit."

-They drove in comfortable silence for a while, Michigan farmland rolling past under heavy clouds.
-Ethan watched the landscape change and thought about the last time he'd driven to see Sophia compete.
-February, provincials, the beginning of everything escalating.
-Now it was April, nationals, and the stakes had multiplied exponentially.
+Jordan adjusted his grip on the steering wheel.
+"For the record, this is either the most romantic or the most stupid thing I've ever done."

+"Can't it be both?"

+"Probably is."
+Jordan turned up the radio—some indie rock station from Detroit—then turned it down again.
+"You know Dad's going to cut off my housing money after this."

+"I know.
+I'm sorry."

+"Don't be.
+I'm making this choice.
+He doesn't get to control both of us forever."

+Ethan looked at his brother.
+"What are you going to do?
+About the apartment?"

+"I've been thinking about it.
+My scholarship covers tuition.
+I can pick up more hours at work, maybe find a roommate to split costs.
+It'll be tight, but doable."
+Jordan glanced over.
+"We'll figure it out.
+That's what we do."

-His phone buzzed.
+Forty minutes into the drive, Ethan's phone buzzed.
 His father's name on the screen.

 "That was fast," Jordan said.

-Ethan answered.
+Ethan answered, putting it on speaker.
 "I'm with Jordan.
 We're fine.
 I'll be back Sunday night."

 "Where are you going."
 Not a question.
 His father already knew.

 "Toronto.
 Sophia's national championships."

 "Turn around."
+The voice was cold, controlled, dangerous.

 "No."